Cash Management Strategies to Protect Your Money

 Constantly guessing whether you can afford that supply order or new tool?
 Start by putting your cash on autopilot so know your cash position.
 Every day you can make spending decisions with confidence, not fear.

 Watching service charges eat into your profits while your business savings sit earning a pittance?
-Try a strategic approach to banking by combining traditional and online banks to slash fees, earn competitive interest rates while maintaining the much needed human relationship for debt.
+A strategic two-bank approach can slash fees, earn competitive interest rates, and still keep the human banking relationship you will need if you ever apply for a loan.

 Quick Compliance Check: Are You CRA-Ready?